Nickm1128/psann/docs/examples/README.md

 - **26_hisso_unsupervised_allocation.py** — unsupervised HISSO training on synthetic prices that relies exclusively on the reward registry (~2 min).
 - **27_hisso_lsm_allocation.py** — attaches an LSM expander before HISSO to illustrate hybrid preprocessing + episodic optimisation (~2.5 min).

 Each HISSO script uses the neutral terminology (`transition_penalty`) and the shared helpers introduced with `HISSOOptions`.
-After training, utilities such as `psann.hisso.hisso_infer_series` and `psann.hisso.hisso_evaluate_reward` reuse the stored configuration.
+After training, utilities such as `psann.hisso_infer_series` and `psann.hisso_evaluate_reward` reuse the stored configuration.

 ## Benchmarks and profiling